Azure/iotedge-lorawan-starterkit/docs/user-guide/pkt-fwd-to-station.md

 | SPI_DEV | SPI_DEV | Name is not changing.<br/>In Basics Station module, it is a number identifying the SPI location where the board should be accessed (i.e.: when X, board accessed at /dev/spidevX.0)<br/>Field defaults to 0 |
 | SPI_SPEED | SPI_SPEED | Name and functionality are not changing.<br/>In Basics Station module, default to 8, unique alternative provided is 2 |

+Previous Packet Forwarder module was built only for SX1301 based devices using SPI communication.
+Current LoRaBasicsStationModule is built for both SX1301 and SX1302 based devices (starting from v2.1.0).

-A more comprehensive list of allowed variables can be found in the [Basic Station module configuration][module-configuration] page
+A more comprehensive list of allowed variables can be found in the [Basic Station module configuration][module-configuration] page.

-As previous Packet Forwarder module, the LoRaBasicsStationModule is currently built only for SX1301 based devices using SPI communication.

 ### Custom built docker module

 In case you are not using the pre-built Packet Forwarder module, because of hardware incompatibilities, you can try build your own docker module by starting from the [official Basics Station source code](https://github.com/lorabasics/basicstation).

 If you own a USB-FTDI mPCIe RAK833 board, an unofficial and not supported fork of the Basics Station can be found [here](https://github.com/danigian/basicstation)

-If you own a SX1302 USB based device, an unofficial and not supported fork of the Basics Station can be found [here](https://github.com/danigian/basicstation/tree/corecell)

 ### Industrial device